Top 3 Health Benefits of Sunlight

 How can this help maintain your health?
 Vitamin D is actually a hormone that your body uses to regulate multiple functions.
 It helps support your immune system and prevents your body from succumbing to illnesses.
 It helps your bones absorb calcium that's needed to strengthen bones and build bone density.
 An increase of Vitamin D can also help you sleep better, as the Vitamin D receptors in the brain play some part in regulating sleep.

+If you've ever suffered from seasonal depression in the Winter, then you've experienced sunlight withdrawal that helped stabilize your mood.
 They say that you should go outside and get some sun on your skin if you're feeling down.
 While this may sound like an old wives' tale for medical treatment, there is a scientific explanation behind it.
-Sunlight increases serotonin production in your brain.
-When UV light passes through your eye, it hits specific areas within your retina that triggers the release of serotonin.
-Serotonin is the neurotransmitter responsible for balancing mood, among other things, and can help you feel calmer.
-If you've ever suffered from seasonal depression in the Winter, then you've experienced sunlight withdrawal that helped stabilize your mood.
+Sunlight increases serotonin and dopamine production in your brain.
+When UV light passes through your eye, it hits specific areas within your retina that triggers the release of these neurotransmitters responsible for balancing mood, appetite, and hormones.
+This can help increase feelings of motivation and even helps your circadian rhythm for better sleep.

 Women in menopause have an increased risk of developing bone conditions like osteoporosis and rheumatoid arthritis.
 Osteoporosis is a condition that causes bones to become more porous and increases the chances of bone fractures.
 Rheumatoid arthritis is an autoimmune disorder that inflames the membranes surrounding the joints.
 When these membranes are inflamed, they release enzymes into the cartilage and bones that causes them to deteriorate.
 Both of these conditions are caused by a drop in the body's ability to absorb calcium directly into the bones.
 This can occur due to a variety of factors, from the drop in estrogen to an inherent vitamin D deficiency.